Battle of Gettysburg : Warfield Ridge

 Bushman Farm from Garden's Battery.jpg

-(Photo to the Right: Little Round Top from Warfield Ridge.
+(Right) Photo of Little Round Top from Warfield Ridge.
 Hood's men had to march across the Bushman Farm (foreground) under fire from Union artillery to reach Devil's Den.
-Gettysburg NMP.)
+Gettysburg NMP.

 "They held the right wing of Lee's valiant host..."